awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 If GetCacheEntry is called for a key :

-If that key is in the cache but expired, that key must be removed from the cache before further processing.
+If that key is in the cache but expired, that key MUST be removed from the cache before further processing.

-If that key is in the cache AND that key is not within the [Grace Period](#grace-period)

-- GetCacheEntry MUST return the cache entry.
-It SHOULD be the case that the key is not inflight.
+If that key is in the cache AND that key is not within the [Grace Period](#grace-period), GetCacheEntry MUST return the cache entry.

-Else If the number of things inflight is greater than or equal to the [FanOut](#fanout) THEN

-- If the key is in the cache THEN GetCacheEntry MUST return the cache entry.
+If the number of things inflight is greater than or equal to the [FanOut](#fanout) and the key is in the cache THEN GetCacheEntry MUST return the cache entry.

-- Else GetCacheEntry MUST block until some other option is available.
+If the number of things inflight is greater than or equal to the [FanOut](#fanout) and the key is not in the cache GetCacheEntry MUST block until some other option is available.

-Else if the key is not in the cache THEN

-- If the key is in flight AND the current time is within the [the grace interval](#grace-interval) THEN GetCacheEntry MUST block until some other option is available.
+If the key is in flight AND the current time is within the [the grace interval](#grace-interval) GetCacheEntry MUST block until some other option is available.

-- Else GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.
+If the key is not in the cache and not in flight GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.

-Else // the key is in the cache, and within the grace period
+If the key is in flight AND the current time is not within the [the grace interval](#grace-interval) GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.

-- If the key is in flight AND the current time is within the [the grace interval](#grace-interval) THEN GetCacheEntry MUST return the cache entry.
+If the key is in the cache and in flight and the current time is within the [the grace interval](#grace-interval) GetCacheEntry MUST return the cache entry.

-- Else GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.
+If the key is in the cache and in flight and the current time is not within the [the grace interval](#grace-interval) GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.